cord-burmeister/mrvn2_setup/ReadMe.md

 Virtual machine is obsolete afterwards.;
 :Setup a development environment based on the intermediate **base box**.
-This can be easier iterated;
+This can be easier integrated;

 @enduml